PlasmaPy/PlasmaPy/docs/simulation/index.rst

 ============

-The `~plasmapy.simulation` subpackage provides basic, didactic reference implementations of popular methods of simulating plasmas.
+The `~plasmapy.simulation` subpackage provides basic, didactic reference implementations of popular methods of simulating plasmas, and interfaces to common simulation tools.

 Submodules
 ==========